 Planting & Care

-Location: Tolerant of soggy soils, Sugar maples grow nicely on any fertile soil that is not alkaline in pH.
-Once established, it tolerates droughts with little harm although infrequent, deep irrigation will help retain more foliage in extremely dry periods, especially in regions with hot summers.
+1. Planting: Tolerant of soggy soils, Sugar Maples grow nicely in any fertile soil but prefer well-draining soil.
+And once established, it tolerates droughts with little harm although infrequent, deep irrigation will help retain more foliage in extremely dry periods, especially in regions with hot summers.

-7) Mulch to retain soil moisture and keep competing growth away from the planting site.
+Finally, mulch to retain soil moisture and keep competing growth away from the planting site.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|